pondorasti/makeschool/mediabook/tutorials/Node-Reddit-Clone/P07-Associate-Posts-And-Comments-With-User.md

 ---
-title: "Associate Posts and Comments with User"
+title: "8.
+Associate Posts and Comments with User"
 slug: associate-posts-and-comments-with-user
 ---